SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <a name="token-settings"></a>
 #### Token and cookie settings

-{{< product-c8y-iot >}} OAuth Internal is based on JWT stored in a browser cookie.
+OAI-Secure is based on JWT stored in a browser cookie.
 The lifespan for both, token and cookie, is configurable by tenant options belonging to the category `oauth.internal`.

 ##### Token settings